 Realising the potential of these planned investments in the regions is likely to help attract and retain workers.
 However, such investments can be a risk, particularly where there are not already-established populations and industries, with associated education opportunities that lift the skill levels of local populations and associated lifestyle quality issues.
-Various studies of regional, rural and remote challenges emphasise educational opportunities as central to a regionalisation agenda.
+Various studies of coastal port and regional, rural and remote challenges emphasise educational opportunities as central to a regionalisation agenda.
 This is because good schools and other educational services are attractive to families considering moving to regions.
 They also enable social mobility and develop the skilled workers that industries require.

-To help address these challenges, Australia's first Regional Education Commissioner was appointed in December 2021 and will oversee implementation of recommendations from the National Regional, Rural and Remote Tertiary Education Strategy ('the Napthine Review')56.
+To help address these challenges, Australia's first Regional Education Commissioner was appointed in December 2021 and will oversee implementation of recommendations from the National Regional, Rural and Remote Tertiary Education Strategy ('the Napthine Review')62.

 Implementing the recommendations of the Napthine Review will complement the VET reform agenda as well as efforts by regional industries to improve productivity and profitability.
-The Transition Advisory Group57 are clear that businesses in regional areas must be adequately represented in the reformed VET system so that appropriate training is delivered where and when it is needed.
-This requires improving employer engagement with the national training system, creating collaborative relationships between employers and training providers, and working towards longer-term workforce development objectives.
+The Transition Advisory Group63 are clear that businesses in regional areas must be adequately represented in the reformed VET system so that appropriate training is delivered where and when it is needed.
+One state initiative is the QLD Aquaculture & Agriculture Tech Skills Hub Project, which is working to address this issue.
+The Cooperative Research centre for Northern Australia has continued to fund further work to identify issues and solutions for the Northern region of Australia.
+There is a need to improve employer engagement with the national training system, create collaborative relationships between employers and training providers, and work towards longer-term workforce development objectives.

-55 KPMG (2020); Darwin Seafood Processing Facility Scoping Study; Northern Territory Government
+61 KPMG (2020); Darwin Seafood Processing Facility Scoping Study; Northern Territory Government of Education, Skills and Employment; p.2.

-56 Commonwealth of Australia (2019); National Regional, Rural and Remote Tertiary Education Strategy.
+62 Commonwealth of Australia (2019); National Regional, Rural and Remote Tertiary Education Strategy.

-57 Transition Advisory Group (2021); Final Advice - New Industry Engagement Arrangements; Australian Government Department of Education, Skills and Employment; p.2.
+63 Transition Advisory Group (2021); Final Advice - New Industry Engagement Arrangements; Australian Government Department